Eunicken/AccountChain/README.md

         uint point;
         uint pointValue;
         uint issueTime;
-        uint statusChangeTime; //document the lastes status change time to enable query within a certain period. uint taxCategory;
+        uint statusChangeTime; //document the latest status change time to enable query within a certain period. uint taxCategory;
         bytes32 hashVoucherCode; // After changing the point into voucher, the hash voucher code is stored here. string status; // a point has three status "Active", "Converted to voucher", "Expired"